Car Test Centre, England

 • Bradford (Thornbury) doesn't deviate much from the national curve, so generic preparation advice (mock tests, mirror discipline, junction observation) applies here in the same shape it would anywhere.

 • Bradford (Thornbury) is a high-volume centre.
-Booking pressure is real, check the DVSA cancellation feed daily for earlier slots rather than relying on the headline available date.
+Booking pressure is real, check the DVSA booking service daily for earlier slots rather than relying on the headline available date.

 • Ask any instructor working Bradford (Thornbury) about the centre's "usual fails", they'll have two or three specific junctions or manoeuvres in mind.
 Practise those until they're automatic before your date.

-• If you missed the earlier slots at Bradford (Thornbury), the DVSA's official cancellation pool refreshes constantly.
-Check at off-peak times (early morning, late evening) for better odds.
+• If you missed the earlier slots at Bradford (Thornbury), cancellations appear on the official DVSA booking service throughout the day.
+Check at off-peak times (early morning, late evening) for the best chance of catching one.

 Other test centres nearby